CodeVA-Curriculum/twine-trail-guide/src/routes/locations/linking-with-variables.md

 ```
 :::

-In the `Just Right (Porridge)` passage, I've directed the computer to *modify* the value of the variable called `kitchen`.
-That way, when the user clicks the link to return to the `Kitchen` passage, the value of the variable has changed!
-Now, the link `> [[{kitchen}]]` leads to a new passage!
+In the `Just Right (Porridge)` passage, I've directed the computer to *modify* the value of the variables called `kitchen_choice` and `kitchen`.
+That way, when the user clicks the link to return to the `Kitchen` passage, the value of the variables have changed!
+Now, the link `> [[{kitchen_choice}->{kitchen}]]` leads to a new passage!

 The rest of the story works just the same way; the "just right" option leads to a passage that modifies the link variable on the "home" page, unlocking the next passage and letting the reader move on to the next passage cluster.
-You can dig through the example Twine story to see how it works by downloading the story ([click here](TODO:)) and uploading it to Twine on your computer.
+You can dig through the example Twine story to see how it works by downloading the story ([click here](/examples/goldilocks)) and uploading it to Twine on your computer.
 Try it out!

 ---